Zilliqa/learn-scilla/README.md

 Runs the test watcher in an interactive mode.
 We use [Jest](https://jestjs.io/) for testing.

-## UI components

-UI components library can be found on [Storybook](https://noelyoo.github.io/learn-scilla).

 ## Contributing

 We recommend the community help us make improvements.
 To report bugs please create an issue in this repository.